Vanguard vs Nutmeg: what’s the difference?

 Vanguard fees fall into the low-cost price bracket, averaging around 0.20% for ongoing costs and an average account fee of 0.15%.

-They cap the annual account fee rate at £375 for investors with over £250,000 in their accounts.
+The annual account fee is capped at £375 for investors with over £250,000 in their accounts.

 Due to its company structure, where investors are stakeholders, Vanguard can charge low management fees.